 Is posting donated jewellery from South Shields secure?

 Yes.
-After you have asked online, GoldPaid uses Royal Mail Special Delivery Guaranteed, which is tracked and insured throughout.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+After you have asked online, GoldPaid uses Royal Mail Special Delivery Guaranteed, which is tracked and signed for throughout.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we send photos and ask questions first?

 Yes.
 That is how most South Shields charity teams begin.
-Send photos online to GoldPaid on WhatsApp on 07375 071158, or call 07763 741067, and you can decide whether an item is worth posting before any label is sent.
+Send photos online to GoldPaid on WhatsApp or call us on 07944 014111, and you can decide whether an item is worth posting before any label is sent.

 How does GoldPaid value a donated piece?